stacksgov/sips/sips/sips/sip-009-nft-standard.md

 NFT smart contract shall implement the trait defined at `ST314JC8J24YWNVAEJJHQXS5Q4S9DX1FW5Z9DK9NT.nft-trait` as well as satisfy the additional conditions.
 The trait has three functions:
 * `last-token-id` does not take any arguments and returns the highest number that is used as an identifier for any nft.
 This is the upper limit when iterating through all nfts.
-* `get-owner?` takes an nft identifier and returns a response containing the principal owning the nft for the given identifier.
+* `get-owner` takes an nft identifier and returns a response containing the principal owning the nft for the given identifier.
 The principal is wrapped as an optional, that means if the corresponding nft does not exists the response is `(ok none)`, otherwise, e.g. `(ok (some 'ST12...))`.
 The owner can be a contract principal.
-* `transfer?` takes an nft identifier, a sender principal and a receiver principal.
+* `transfer` takes an nft identifier, a sender principal and a receiver principal.
 The function changes the ownership of the nft for the given identifier.
-The change has to be reflected in the `get-owner?` function, for details see implementation rules.
+The change has to be reflected in the `get-owner` function, for details see implementation rules.

 ### Trait